Matthews' late goal lifts Maple Leafs past Islanders, 5-4 - Philly

 Boychuk put the Islanders back in front on a power play with 1:26 to go in the opening period as he got a pass from Beauvillier near the blue line and sent a one-timer through traffic past Andersen for his sixth.

 NOTES: Marner has five goals and 11 assists during his points streak. ...
 Kadri has eight goals and nine points in his last 12 games. ...
-The Maple Leafs swept the three-game season series.
-They won the first two meetings, both in Toronto - 5-0 on Jan.
-31 and 4-3 in a shootout on Feb.
-22. ...
+The Maple Leafs swept the three-game season series. ...
 Zaitsev's goal marked the fourth straight game an Islanders player deflected the puck into his own net.
 Adam Pelech did it Saturday against the Blackhawks, and Brandon Davidson in each of the last two - against Florida on Monday and at Ottawa on Tuesday. ...
 Lee had an assist on Tavares' goal, giving him a career-high 22 this season.
-He also has career highs with 39 goals and 61 points. ...
-Islanders F Josh Bailey sat out with an upper-body injury, remaining tied with Pat Flatley for seventh place on franchise games played list with 712.
+He also has career highs with 39 goals and 61 points.

 UP NEXT